numediart/ReVA-toolkit/README.md

 To edit the avatar, you need to recompile godot engine with an extra module for OSC.

-On **Linux**, run `install.sh` to install and compile godot.
+On **Linux**, first install [godot dependencies](https://docs.godotengine.org/en/latest/development/compiling/) and run `install.sh` to install and compile godot.
 The bash file already contains all the command lines here below.
 The script will create a *forge.godot* folder in your user home directory, download, compile and run the godot project.

 For Windows & OSX, you will need to: